Privacy Policy

 We particularly use:

-We maintain a presence on social media platforms and other online platforms to communicate with interested individuals and provide information about our activities and operations.
-In connection with such platforms, personal data may also be processed outside of Switzerland and the European Economic Area (EEA).
+We are present on social media platforms and other online platforms to communicate with interested parties and to provide information about our activities and operations.
+Personal data may also be processed outside Switzerland and the European Economic Area (EEA) in connection with these platforms.

-The respective General Terms and Conditions (GTC), terms of use, privacy policies, and other provisions of the individual operators of such platforms also apply.
-These provisions particularly inform about the rights of data subjects directly against the respective platform, including the right to information.
+The terms and conditions, privacy policies, and other provisions of the respective platform operators apply.
+These provisions particularly inform affected individuals of their rights directly with the respective platform, including the right to information.

-For our Facebook social media presence , including the so-called Page Insights, we are – if and to the extent the General Data Protection Regulation (GDPR) applies – jointly responsible with Meta Platforms Ireland Limited is part of the Meta group (including in the USA).
-Page Insights provide information about how visitors interact with our Facebook presence.
-We use Page Insights to effectively and user-friendly provide our Facebook social media presence.
+For our social media presence on Facebook, including so-called page insights, we are – to the extent that the General Data Protection Regulation (GDPR) applies – jointly responsible with Meta Platforms Ireland Limited (Ireland).
+Meta Platforms Ireland Limited is part of the Meta Companies (including in the USA).
+Page insights provide insight into how visitors interact with our Facebook presence.
+We use page insights to make our Facebook social media presence effective and user-friendly.

-For necessary security-related, statistical, and technical purposes, third parties whose services we use may process data related to our activities and operations in an aggregated, anonymized, or pseudonymized form.
-This includes, for example, performance or usage data to offer the respective service.
+For required security-relevant, statistical, and technical purposes, third parties whose services we use may process data in connection with our activities and operations in an aggregated, anonymized, or pseudonymized manner.
+These may include performance or usage data necessary to provide the respective service.

 We particularly use:

-We use services from specialized third parties to access the required digital infrastructure related to our activities and operations.
-This includes hosting and storage services from selected providers.
+We use third-party services to access the necessary digital infrastructure in connection with our activities and operations.
+These include hosting and storage services from selected providers.

 We particularly use: